oscarpoppa/IBReal/README.md

 # IBReal
-Messing with extended precision using Python integers.
+Exploring extended precision using Python 3 integers in a 100% Python library.

-IBReal represents a memory-limited, arbitrary precision, integer-based implementation of a real number.
+IBReal represents a fully functional, memory-only-limited, arbitrary precision real number.
+Under the hood, it is 100% integer-based.
 It is naturally slow.
 All math operations are available in in-line mode (i.e. +=).

+its counterpart, IBComp, is an equally robust complex formulation based on IBReal.

     >>> from ibreal import IBReal, Ival
     >>>